perimenopause nutrition supplements good housekeeping

 Categories Advice, Health, Nutrition

-6 Advantages of Using Your Health Benefits for Nutrition & Dietician Counseling
+6 Advantages of Using Your Health Benefits for Nutrition & Dietitian Counseling

 Have you checked in on your health insurance benefits lately?
 Open enrollment is going on right now for a lot of insurance plans and is a great time to review what your health plan covers.
 Plus, we are quickly approaching year end so it’s a great time to verify if your plan covers nutrition, and if so to maximize your benefits and schedule your appointment.